-In the ongoing, and important, discussion of the nature of mental illness it seems to me that it would be incredibly helpful if we could be more deliberate in our distinction between “mental illness,” as a very large societal umbrella covering multitudes of non-organically-related behaviors, and “mental illness” as an organic, physiological disorder backed up by legitimate scientific research.
+In the ongoing and important discussion of the nature of mental illness, it seems to me that it would be helpful if we could be more deliberate in our distinction between “mental illness,” as a very large societal umbrella covering multitudes of non-organically-related behaviors, and “mental illness” as an organic, physiological disorder backed up by legitimate scientific research.
 For the latter category, it seems that we would be much better off if we used a term like “brain malfunction.”
-I submit this recommendation to the discussion for a number of reasons, which I hope to elaborate on more fully later in the week, as well as provide a resource page on this very challenging topic.
+I submit this recommendation to the discussion for a number of reasons, which I hope to elaborate on more fully, as well as provide a resource page on this challenging topic.

 One reason I think we need a term other than “illness” is that this word automatically generates in our minds unqualified confidence that a problem is indeed proven, lock-tight, as physiological and, therefore, medically solvable.
 However, that is not the case with at least some disorders that fall under the umbrella of mental illness.
 Even some secular psychiatrists resist the DSM IV’s, and soon-to-be V’s, propagation of an ever-growing number of behavioral problems as “illnesses” for which persons may be treated by professionals who may then be compensated by insurance companies.
 The word “illness” easily produces a victim-mindset in persons who might no longer be held responsible and, therefore, require medication.
 Since this is how our society has been trained to think we must work extra hard to make clear distinctions of definition, as we strive to apply a biblical worldview to all of life, lest we unintentionally contribute to the world’s tragic hijack of hope.